You are here because you want to know how many batteries you need to run a 2,000W inverter.

 Both of these have a different C-rate.

-Let’s use an example of a 12V 100Ah lithium battery (0.5C).
-If we multiply the battery capacity with the C-rate, we can see that this battery can deliver a current 50A.
+Let’s use an example of a 12V 100Ah lithium battery (1C).
+If we multiply the battery capacity with the C-rate, we can see that this battery can deliver a current 100A.

 If you want to learn more about C-rate, watch my video about it here

-Now if we want to figure out how much power (watts) this battery can deliver, we need to multiply the recommended C-rate by the battery voltage:
+Now, if we’re going to figure out how much power (watts) this battery can deliver, we need to multiply the recommended C-rate by the battery voltage:

-Now you can see we can only have a 600W inverter with a 12V 100Ah lithium battery.
+Now you can see we can only have a 1.200W inverter with a 12V 100Ah lithium battery.

 Now that we know how the math works, we can use these calculations on a 2,000W inverter.